 - Capitalize major words in titles, subtitles, and headings of publications; musical compositions, plays (stage and screen), radio and television programs, movies, paintings and other works of art, software programs/apps, websites and weblogs, electronic systems, trademarks; and names of ships, airplanes, spacecraft, awards, corporations, and monuments.
 Capitalize trademarks and proprietary names of drugs and brand names of manufactured products and equipment.
 Do not capitalize a coordinating conjunction, an article, or a preposition of ≤3 letters in any of these elements, except when it is the first word in a title or subtitle.

-- Example: In a title/heading, app name "headspace Work and Study" will be revised as "Headspace Work and Study".
+- Example: In a title/heading, app name "headspace Work and Study" will be revised as "Headspace Work and Study."

 -